Mahmoud-stack-web/Mahmoud-stack-web/README.md

 - 👋 Hi, I’m Mahmoud Salem.
-- 👀 I’m interested in coding and becoming a programmer.
+- 👀 I’m interested programming.
 - 💞️ I’m looking to collaborate on making big projects with other programmers.
 - 📫 How to reach me: horsewhite446@gmail.com
 - ⚡ Fun fact: I tried both learning at university and at home.
 You can learn much more in-depth stuff at home and for free as well!
 So the only barrier stopping you is yourself.#JUSTSTARTCODING